andallen/backtester/README.md

 You can refer to the documentation present in each code file for specific details on the implementation and purpose of each method in the framework.

-Notes: I created this non-personal GitHub account after completing the project which is why there is so few commits for this whole project.
+Note: I began using this GitHub account for personal projects after completing this project, so I had to upload the full project to this account.
+That is why there are so few commits for this project.